serber1990/binaryConverter/README.md

 How to use:

-1) Execute the script and it will prompt you to select wheather you want to conver to Binary or to Decimal
+1) Execute the script and it will prompt you to select whether you want to convert to Binary or to Decimal

 Decimal to binary: